-American Sycamore (Platanus occidentialis)
+American Sycamore Platanus occidentalis

-American Sycamore is native to extreme eastern Nebraska along the Missouri river though it has done well across the eastern part of the state.
+American Sycamore is native to extreme eastern Nebraska along the Missouri River though it has done well across the eastern part of the state.
 The tree can be very large.
-Can be planted in pure stands or mixed with other hardwoods.
+It can be planted in pure stands or mixed with other hardwoods.

-Black Cherry (Prunus serotina)
+Black Cherry Prunus serotina

 Black cherry, also called rum cherry, is a native species valuable for its rich, reddish-brown wood.
 It grows best on deep moist, fertile soils in eastern Nebraska.
-The wood is used in fine furniture and the cherries are used in jellies and wine.
+The wood is used in fine furniture, and the cherries are used in jellies and wine.
 The cherries are excellent bird food during mid-summer.
 Black cherry does not grow naturally in pure stands.
 It should be planted either in wildlife habitat for a bushy large tree or with other species like walnut in a forest plantation.

-Black Walnut (Juglans nigra)
+Black Walnut Juglans nigra